One of your first tasks as a new contractor is to choose and open a business bank account.

 Is your bank account compatible with FreeAgent via Open Banking?

-Most contractors use FreeAgent (FA) accounting software.
-We’ve used it since 2010 – it is excellent and an excellent time saver.
+Most contractors use FreeAgent (FA) accounting software, which we’ve used since 2010.
+It’s an excellent time saver.

-FA connects to a growing number of bank feeds automatically – this means that the software is automatically updated with your latest transactions.
+FA connects to a growing number of bank feeds automatically — updating the software with your latest transactions.

-Check out this article which lists the bank feeds which integrate with FA via Open Banking.
-The major banks do, as do challenger providers such as Tide, Mettle and Cashplus.
+Check out this article listing banks integrated with FA via Open Banking.
+Major banks and challengers, such as Tide, Mettle, and Cashplus, are included.

-Find out more about how business bank accounts integrate with FreeAgent and Xero.
+Learn more about business bank integration with FreeAgent and Xero.

 Is there such a thing as a free contractor bank account?